xrdocs-staging/8000/_tutorials/cisco-8000-disk-encryption.md

 There are still few partitions which are not encrypted: EFI, Disaster Recovery and Boot partitions.
 This is because they need to be readable by GRUB.

-Refer to [Cisco 8000 documentation](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/b-setup-and-upgrade-cisco8k/upgrade-software.html#disk-encryption) for upgrade workflows.
+Refer to [Cisco 8000 documentation](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/b-setup-and-upgrade-cisco8k/upgrade-software.html#disk-encryption) for upgrade workflows and caveats.

 # pre IOS-XR 25.2.1